The classification of general affine connections in Newton--Cartan geometry: Towards metric-affine Newton--Cartan gravity: The principal bundle perspective

 \section{The principal bundle perspective}

 As is well-known, connections on a Galilei manifold $(M,\tau,h)$ that are compatible with $\tau$ and $h$ may equivalently be understood as principal connections on a bundle of adapted frames \cite{Kuenzle:1972,Schwartz:2023}.
 Here, we wish to analyse this relationship for general affine connections.
+While the description of affine connections as principal connections on the general linear frame bundle is of course standard material, our analysis in terms of objects on the subbundle of frames adapted to $\tau$ and $h$ is novel.
+This will provide a different angle on some parts of our classification result from \cref{sec:class}.